mukhtar-github/beginners-guide-to-react/setup/setup.md

 length: 2
 ```

-Any elements that have a name or an ID will be attached by that name and ID to this element's property of the form node.
-You can reference those by those names and IDs.
+Any elements that have a *name* or an *id* will be attached by that name and id to this element's property of the form node.
+You can reference those by those names and ids.
 That's what we're going to prefer here.
-We'll say username = event.target -- that's our form -- .elements.usernameInput.value to get the value out of that username input.
+We'll say username = event.target -- that's our form -- .elements.usernameInput.value to get the value out of that usernameInput.
+With that, we can say Joe and we get everything working exactly as we want without the implicitness of querying the entire document or relying on the order of the elements.

 ```javascript
 function UsernameForm() {